 With that disclaimer out of the way, let’s jump into the first Vanguard ETF on our list:

-As the name implies, the Vanguard Total Stock Market ETF (VTI) is a one-stop shop for investors who want exposure to the totality of the U.S. stock market in a single investment.
-All told, there are nearly 3,800 different stocks that make up this fund to represent all sectors and all sizes of companies.
+The Vanguard Total Stock Market ETF (VTI) is a one-stop shop for investors who want exposure to the totality of the U.S. stock market in a single investment.
+All told, this fund holds roughly 3,600 different stocks, representing all sectors and sizes of companies.

-One important factor to point out, however, is that the Vanguard Total Stock Market ETF does not treat every component equally.
-It’s weighted most heavily toward the largest stocks, with multi-trillion-dollar tech giants Apple (AAPL) and Microsoft (MSFT) each representing almost 6% of the entire fund by themselves (12% combined).
+However, like the aforementioned VOO, Vanguard Total Stock Market ETF does not treat every component equally.
+It’s weighted most heavily toward the largest stocks, with multitrillion-dollar tech giants Apple and Nvidia each representing more than 5% of the entire fund themselves (11% combined).
+As a result, large caps are still king at 70% of assets, though you do get a 20% weighting in mid-caps and another 10% in small companies.

-But while it’s a bit top-heavy, that’s common among the cheapest index funds, regardless of the index they track.
-And it remains an elegantly simple solution for investors who just want to buy … well, the total stock market!
+This top-heaviness is common among the cheapest index funds, regardless of the index they track.
+And VTI remains an elegantly simple solution for investors who just want to buy … well, virtually the whole U.S. stock market!

 You’d also be in good company.
 This is one of the top five exchange-traded funds in the U.S. by assets.
 So while it’s not particularly sophisticated, it’s still a favorite of investors who think long-term, buy-and-hold strategies are preferable to more complex options.